• Skip to primary navigation

 A smart technique I like to use involves flash freezing the banana slices for about 2 hours before securing them in a glass mason jar or another freezer-safe container.

-Frozen bananas can last in your container for up to 3 months after that.
+Frozen banana slices can last in your container for up to 3 months after that.

 How to Freeze Bananas (For Smoothies!)